truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 ### Executive Summary

-This is a second article about [Security Budget](https://www.truthcoin.info/blog/security-budget/).
-(SB).
+This post is a sequel to [my first Security Budget (SB)](https://www.truthcoin.info/blog/security-budget/) post.

 It can be summarized as follows:

     Part 1 -- SB is a critical parameter for Bitcoin.
-    			SB is driven by P. (P="USD per txn".)
-    Part 2 -- Today, P is MUCH too low.
+                  SB is driven by P. (P is "USD per txn") Part 2 -- Today, P is MUCH too low.
     Part 3 -- P isn't on an upward trend.
     Part 4 -- If P ever rises, entrepreneurs/inventors
                   will innovate to bring P back toward zero.
 It is unwise to gamble on an ever-high P. High-P annoys users.
     Part 5 -- High-quality Layer2s are unlikely to
                   increase P.
     Part 6 -- Merged Mining is the only known solution to the SB problem.
 It is already in use, and has been unfairly maligned.
     Part 7 -- Conclusion
     Appendix 1 -- How the Blocksize War ruined this conversation.
     Appendix 2 -- How 'Blind Merged Mining' works.